 Cholla and Opuntia Salvage

 Several species of cholla and opuntia are present or have the potential to occur in Project disturbance areas.
-These species include buckhorn cholla, golden cholla, silver cholla, pencil cholla, beavertail cactus, and matted cholla.
+These species include buckhorn cholla, silver cholla, pencil cholla, beavertail cactus, and matted cholla.
 These species will be salvaged as intact individuals, if feasible, or through nursery propagation of cuttings, a piece of a plant that is used in horticulture for vegetative (asexual) propagation.

 Chollas grow with segmented stems that easily detach and fragment and larger plants often cannot be salvaged intact.
 However, chollas also readily root from the fragmented stem segments.
 Within Project disturbance areas, live cholla material will be salvaged and stockpiled for use as vertical mulch during restoration.
 Rooted chollas under three feet in height will be salvaged using methods described for barrel-type cactus (Section 5.1.4.2.5).
 Larger chollas may also be salvaged with the root ball intact, although plant stems may be trimmed as cuttings if intact transplant cannot be achieved.
 If chollas fragment during the salvage attempt, the root ball will be planted and the stems will be scattered adjacent to the salvaged plant to provide an opportunity for regrowth.